lucychambers/techtohuman/_posts/articles/2017-04-30-user_stories_jtbd.md

 No template is rigid.
 Always look for the intention captured by a template and hack it until it does what you need.

 You will probably find different ones useful in different scenarios!

+In my next post, I will discuss some of the ways that it is *not* ok to hack user stories.